Mount Adad Madani: Stories and myths

 Every year, the poor, followers of one of the Sufi zawiyas in the area later known as the poor of the Aydawaltit sect, would make a pilgrimage to the shrine, where they built a night shelter at the top of the mountain; they also dug a cistern to collect rainwater for drinking.

 Another story said that Sidi Hammad or Moussa visited the tomb of Sidi Ayza or Ali in Tizkin and prayed at the place called al-Marka'a where people still pray at the same place during the Tezkin season near the old school.
 Then he continued his journey through the neighboring villages, accompanied by his followers, later known as the poor of the Aydawaltit sect.
 Sidi Ahmed or Moussa is considered the founder of this Sufi order.
 He then continued on his way to Mount Adad Madani, and it is said that his horse's tracks are still carved into one of the mountain's rocks.
 The order still follows the same path as the Sidi Ahmad or Moussa al-Samlali walked in the 17th-century.
 Now the poor no longer climb the rugged mountain they just take a car ride to the village of Timjisht, which is near the top of the mountain.

 Adad Madani tomb

 There are different opinions about who is buried at the top of Adad Madani, with some sources saying the grandfather of the Shorafaa al-Sabaean tribe, Amer Al Hamel Al Idrissi Al Hassani and others Sidi al-Madani, the brother of Sidi Aiza, or Ali of the ancient school of Tizkin.
 The mountaintop also includes two other unidentified graves.

-Photos gallery

-Mount Adad Madani from the corner of a house in the village of Tinin Bathin Adai.

-A view from the top of Adad Medney on the Imagoz River.

-The slopes of Mount Adad Madani.

-The shelter on top of Adad Madani with the water tank next to it.

-A shelter at the top of Mount Adad Madani.